-- Salt water: it’s rich in minerals to strengthen the bones and joints
+- Saltwater: It’s rich in minerals that strengthen the bones and joints.

-- Broccoli: fights inflammation, cancer, is an antioxidant, and promotes healing.
-Only cook it long enough to make it soft and never lose the green color, or you’re taking away its beneficial properties
+- Broccoli: Fights inflammation, is an antioxidant, and promotes healing.
+Only cook it long enough to make it soft and never lose the green color, or you’re taking away its beneficial properties.

-- Licorice: this herb acts as a natural kind of cortisone, avoiding the side effects of the traditional medicine
+- Licorice: This herb acts as a natural kind of cortisone.

-- Onion: onions reduce inflammation while removing toxins from your kidneys
+- Onion: Onions reduce inflammation and also help remove toxins from your kidneys.

-- Garlic: garlic is a medicinal food for numerous diseases, including arthritis.
-One excellent treatment is the Tibetan garlic cure
+- Garlic: It’s a medicinal food for numerous diseases, including arthritis.